This page was last updated on March 9th, 2022

 March 24st - May 15th, 2022: Flower Season

 From late March until early May, it's flower season in Holland.
 Flower season is one of the most popular times to visit Holland.
-People want to see the Tulips, and we don't blame them.
+People want to see the Tulips, and I don't blame them.
 The flowers are gorgeous.
 But crowds and prices will also be at their highest.
 Only the month of August would be more expensive.

 The most popular attraction during flower season is the Keukenhof.
 The park opens again in 2022 from March 24th until May 15th to be exact.